WillHannon-MCB/sock-swap/README.md

 python sock_swap.py --participants participants.csv --config config.yml
 ```

+The script will make a file called `secret_pairs.txt` that contain all the pairs.
+These are for your reference, but if you're participating, don't look at them!
+You can optionally share this with an independent party before sending the emails if you want to confirm that nothing went wrong.

 ### Ideas for Improving

 If so inclined, I have a few ideas for making this better.
 First, I think the command-line-interface a little more festive.
 Maybe print some Christmas themed ASCII art?
 Also, the emails are pretty boring.
 Making a festive HTML template for the emails would really make this utility cooler.